• Skip to primary navigation

 • Add liquids to flour-yeast mixture.
 Add eggs.
 Beat 1 minute at low speed.
 Scrape down dough from sides of bowl.
 Beat 3 more minutes at high speed.

-• Switch to the dough hook, on low speed gradually add the remaining flour, add more or less as necessary flour to form a soft dough.
+• Switch to the dough hook, and, on low speed, gradually add the remaining flour.
+Add more flour as necessary to form a soft dough.
 Scrape down dough from sides of bowl.

 • Cover bowl first with wax paper, then with aluminum foil.
 Refrigerate no more than 3 days for best results.
 Punch down dough every 30 minutes for the first few hours until it is chilled, then once a day.